Written by: Leah Bedrosian, MPH

-The menstrual cycle lasts between twenty-four and thirty-eight days and may vary from cycle to cycle.
+The menstrual cycle lasts between 24 and 38 days and may vary from cycle to cycle.
 It starts on the first day of your period and ends when your next period begins.
 It can be thought of as three distinct events: preovulation, ovulation, and postovulation.

-About halfway through the menstrual cycle, ovulation occurs: Estrogen levels peak and then drop, which causes luteinizing hormone (LH) to be released and signals to the body to start ovulation (the release of the egg from the ovary).
+About fourteen days before menstruation begins, ovulation occurs.
+Estrogen levels peak and then drop, which causes luteinizing hormone (LH) to be released and signals to the body to start ovulation (the release of the egg from the ovary).

 In the postovulatory phase, before the start of the next period, the body prepares for a possible pregnancy by increasing progesterone and estrogen levels, which allows the uterine lining to build up again for implantation.
 This is called the luteal or secretory phase.
 If no fertilization happens, estrogen and progesterone levels will drop, menstruation will begin, and the whole cycle will start over again.

 After stopping hormonal contraception use, it may take a while for your body to return to fertility.
 Studies have shown that it may take a few months after quitting hormonal contraceptives for your body to go back to normal.
-Twelve months after stopping birth control, pregnancy rates have been shown to be similar across different types of birth control (oral contraceptives and IUDs) so there doesn’t appear to be any long-term effects of birth control on fertility in the research (Barnhart & Schreiber, 2009).
+Twelve months after stopping birth control, pregnancy rates have been shown to be similar across different types of birth control (oral contraceptives and IUDs) so there don’t appear to be any long-term effects of birth control on fertility (Barnhart & Schreiber, 2009).

 If you don’t know your STI status, get tested, and be sure your partner has been tested, too.
 Treating STIs as soon as possible helps to prevent long-term issues such as scarring or PID.
 If you are currently trying to conceive and have previously had STIs or PID, talk to your doctor about your medical history.